boaglio/jenkins-plugin-sqlplus-script-runner/README.md

 4. Copy Messages.properties to Messages_<lang>.properties
 5. Copy all HTML files too
 6. Translate it
-7. Run it with  mvn clean -DskipTests hpi:run
+7. Run it with:

+* mvn clean -DskipTests hpi:run

 8. Try it at http://localhost:8080
 9. Commit and submit pull request